CodeStory/codestoryway-devoxx14be/README.md

 <p>I can serve a web page in a java app in less than 2 minutes...
 Yes, I can!</p>
 ```

 Before you ask, the header in between dashes is called Yaml Front Matter.
 You can enter a bunch of information using Yaml syntax there and everything after the last `---` is going to be plain old HTML.
-You can do crazy stuff in here, if you're nice you'll see a glimpse of it, but we won't go into more details there, but trust us, it's quite convenient.
+You can do crazy stuff in here, if you're nice you'll see a glimpse of it, but we won't go into more details there.
+But trust us, it's quite convenient.

-In fluent-http, everything you put in the `app` directory is served at the root of your webapp.
+In fluent-http, everything you put in the `app` directory is served at the root of your web-app.
-If you put some html, it will be serve, as-is.
+If you put an html file, it will be serve, as-is.
 Same for js files, images etc...

 If you put some Less files, they will be compiled to css and served (with a cache don't worry), the same applies to Coffeescript compiled to Javascript, Markdown to Html and a few others.